 You can expect a mature Airedale to weigh between 40-65 pounds.
 This breed is a highly active dog and part of the Terrier Group.
 They are known as the "King of Terriers" due to their size.
 That said, they require plenty of outdoor daily exercise.
 Notably, this dog works best with an active family.
 With that said, the Airedale is an overachiever with the drive, energy, and stamina to play hard.
 However, he will bore easily.
 Be sure to have plenty of toys and chew sticks around for them.
 Also important, they are not suited for any type of apartment living.
-A good size yard, with a secure fence is necessary for this breed.
+A good size yard, with a secure fence, is necessary for this breed.

 Care & Grooming

 The good news is this breed sheds lightly during certain times of the year.
-Most owners prefer a professional grooming 3-4 times per year, to give a neater look.
-With that said, the Terrier's wiry double coat needs a regular brushing to keep mats at bay.
+Most owners prefer professional grooming 3-4 times per year, to give a neater look.
+With that said, the Terrier's wiry double coat needs regular brushing to keep mats at bay.
 A clipped coat can be brushed bi-weekly, but show coats will obviously take more care.
 Plan on washing their beard after meals.
-Also to note, ears, nails and teeth will also require monthly maintenance.
+Also to note, ears, nails, and teeth will also require monthly maintenance.
 This breed is overall a healthy one.
-Always check with your breeder or vet more detailed information and guidance.
+Always check with your breeder or vet for more detailed information and guidance.